-For expats like you, language barrier will heavily influence the quality of care that you will receive.
+For expats like you, the language barrier will heavily influence the quality of care you receive.
 While most medical practitioners in Mexico can speak English, they might not be fluent.

-And in smaller towns’ clinics, most doctors barely speak any English at all.
-While the medical practitioners may speak English, the administration staff in the clinics or hospitals may not, which can complicate matters if you need to sort out any issue.
+And in clinics in smaller towns, most doctors barely speak any English at all.
+And while the medical practitioners may speak some English, the administration staff in the clinics or hospitals may not, which can complicate matters if you need to sort out any issue.

 Shortages of Medical Equipment and Nurses

 It is quite common for public clinics and hospitals on the IMSS program to have shortages of medical equipment and even nurses.
-This is because of the sheer volume of patients that are needing treatment as well as due to the program being publicly funded.
+This is because of the sheer volume of patients that need treatment as well as due to the program being publicly funded.